S4N-T0S/Open-Source-LDAT/README.md

 Designed for accuracy, it uses Teensy-specific optimizations for high-speed I/O. The device features an OLED display for real-time statistics and is controlled by a simple, intuitive single button.

+## ⚠️ Important: Anticheat Warning
+When testing competitive games or any application with an anticheat system, it is strongly recommended to use **Automatic Mode** with the device powered by an external source (e.g., a USB power bank or wall adapter). **Do not connect the device directly to your PC during these tests.**

+While the firmware behaves as a standard HID mouse, any unrecognized custom device carries a small risk of being flagged by aggressive anticheat systems.
+Using Automatic Mode with an external power source completely isolates the device from the PC, ensuring safety.

 ## Key Features

 *   **High-Speed Measurement:** Uses the Teensy `ADC` library and `digitalWriteFast` for minimal I/O overhead and rapid sensor readings.